-Meaning of Index Numbers
+Meaning and Calculation of Index Numbers

 When displaying time series data, it often makes sense to use index numbers.